josina1234/docs/ros2/apriltag.rst

    https://github.com/wep21/apriltag_ros/tree/ros2-port/apriltag_ros

+You will have to clone this package and manually switch to the the :file:`ros2-port` branch afterwards.

 There is an alternative `package <https://github.com/christianrauch/apriltag_ros>`__ by Christian Rauch, that works somewhat different but has a simpler code base.
 Unfortunately it does not support tag bundles.